change-hi/change-hi.github.io/morea/intro/experience-onboarding.md

 Please review the terms of your fellowship offer.
 As your position is under your department, please contact your faculty supervisor and/or your department for questions and concerns about your position.
 Students are expected to adhere to departmental and university policies and guidelines.

-Please review the terms of your fellowship offer.
-As your position is under your department, please contact your faculty supervisor and/or your department for questions and concerns about your position.
-Students are expected to adhere to departmental and university policies and guidelines.

 All graduate students are expected to adhere to the Mānoa Student Code of Conduct:
 * <https://manoa.hawaii.edu/graduate/conduct-code/>
 * <https://studentaffairs.manoa.hawaii.edu/policies/conduct_code/>